‘Valerian’ Director Opens Up About Casting Rihanna In His New Sci-Fi Movie

 Speaking of the difficulty in getting Rihanna cast in his film, Luc Besson revealed to the site that being able to get enough time to even speak to the songstress about the project was “the most difficult” aspect of working with her.

 “The most difficult thing was trying to catch her to get her on set,” Besson began.
-“I think her schedule is worse than any president in the world—I couldn’t believe it.”
+“I think her schedule is worse than any president in the world — I couldn’t believe it.”

 In addition, Besson admits that Rihanna “offers herself like clay” when on set, noting that the songstress is easy to “mold” into her given role, which is a shape-shifting entertainer named Bubble.